fumi-github/rat_singlecell_liver_ArchR/README.md

 They are named 1_, 2_, ... in the order of execution.
 I recommend using RStudio for editing and running.

+Questions?
+Please submit to GitHub Issues or e-mail fumihiko AT takeuchi DOT name

 ## Data download

 ### Animal ID and experimental condition